 Leukemia is a malignant cancer of the bone marrow and blood.
 Approximately 60,000 patients are diagnosed with leukemia annually.
 The relative adult five-year survival rate has more than tripled in the past 45 years, qualified by age, gender, race and type of leukemia.
 The leukemia death rate for children 0-14 years of age in the United States has declined 60 % over the past three decades, due to modern treatment advances.

 Myeloma is a disease of another blood cell, the plasma cell.
-Annually, approximately 30,000 new patients are diagnosed with myeloma.
-Overall survival in patients with myeloma has shown a modest improvement since the 1970s, however, the mortality rate for people of African descent is more than double the rate for Caucasians.
-Yale is a member of the Multiple Myeloma Consortium and is exploring novel treatment approaches to this cancer.
+Annually, approximately 32,000 new patients are diagnosed with myeloma.
+Overall survival in patients with myeloma has shown improvement in recent years, with new treatments approved by the FDA as recently as 2016.
+Yale Cancer Center and Smilow Cancer Hospital have several clinical trials available to explore novel treatment approaches for our patients.

 Yale has an expert hematopathology diagnostic team capable of pathologic review of lymph nodes and bone marrow with in-depth molecular and cytogenetic analysis.
 Every diagnostic technique is available at Yale including: bone marrow examination, bone imaging, M protein analysis, cytogenetics, immunophenotyping, and FISH and PCR analysis.
 Diagnostic analysis also includes relevant genetic testing and the identification of markers of prognosis.
 Yale Cancer Center maintains a tissue bank used for novel research studies in cancer treatment and prevention.